The king of the cookout classics, a fantastic homemade burger can turn a good barbecue into a great one.

 Beef tends to be the most common choice of meat for burger patties, but don’t feel you should feel restricted to it.

-Pork, chicken, turkey, and even more exotic meats like venison are all fair game (if you’ll excuse the pun).
-You can also mix and match meats to make your own signature burger mix.
+Pork, chicken, turkey, and even more exotic meats like bison and venison are all fair game (if you’ll excuse the pun).
+You can also mix and match meats to make your signature burger mix.

 Rather than concentrate on the type of meat, we’ll be looking at three factors that can be applied to any kind of meat you might want to use, why you should use freshly ground meat, the fat percentage, and how course your grind should be.